ngbgithub/The-One-True-Makefile/README.md

 The purpose of this One True Makefile project is to provide a template for projects that use Autoconf, Libtool and Make, but not Automake.
 (I prefer not to use Automake, although obviously I like some of its brothers.)
+It is placed in the public domain.
+(I don't see a point of making a copyleft build process template, since if you have the edited build scripts, you by definition have the source code.)

 If you're going to use this template project, you will probably want to already have a working knowledge of how Autoconf, Libtool and Make work, although if you're still learning, you might like to use the One True Makefile as a working example.
 (This README won't be much of a tutorial, though.)
 In order to understand the logic of e.g. what goes in `share` directories and what goes in `etc` directories, you should probably also have a basic familiarity with the Linux Filesystem Hierarchy Standard.

 Scheme for include directives
 =============================